-- I. A final draft Nomination File documents including Nomination File itself, Cabinet Paper and updated management plan to Upgrade Kibirizi-Muyira Natural Forest to a Protected Area (IUCN Category III Natural Monument or Feature) is ready for review and validation; - II.
+- The Nomination File documents including Nomination File itself, Cabinet Paper and updated management plan to Upgrade Kibirizi-Muyira Natural Forest to a Protected Area (IUCN Category III - Natural Monument or Feature) were developed and validated ready to be submitted to Cabinet; - II.
 The established 15 Km of live fence was maintained through beating up and involvement of community in other management activities of the Kibirizi-Muyira Natural Forest such as protecting the forest against encroachment.